-Arvada's water system annual operation and maintenance budget is over $18 million.
+Arvada's water system annual operation and maintenance budget is approximately $20 million.
 Sixty employees make sure that water is properly treated, adequately tested, and efficiently distributed to homes and businesses.
-Below is a description of Arvada's raw water sources that are used to make treated drinking water, Arvada's water treatment process, and some of the components needed to deliver drinking water to customers.

 Drinking Water Sources

-Denver Water provides Arvada with water from its Moffat Collection System.
+The City’s water supplies come from Clear Creek, South Boulder Creek, and the Fraser River.
+The City’s Clear Creek water rights are the source for about 25% of the needed water.
+In the 1900’s much of the land in Arvada was agricultural.
+Residential and commercial development started in the 1950s and as the agricultural lands were built upon, the City acquired the water rights that once irrigated these lands.
+The water is now diverted into and stored in the City’s Arvada/Blunn Reservoir.
+In the 1960s Arvada entered into a contract with Denver Water for supplies from the Denver Water Moffat Collection System.
+This raw water contract is the source for the remaining 75% of the city’s needs.
 The water is collected in the Williams Fork, Winter Park, and Fraser areas and transferred to the east slope through the Moffat Tunnel.
-Then water is transported down South Boulder Creek to Gross Reservoir in the Boulder Mountains.
+Water is then transported down South Boulder Creek to Gross Reservoir in the Boulder Mountains.
 From Gross Reservoir the water flows down south Boulder Creek through El Dorado State Park where the South Boulder Diversion Canal takes the water to Ralston Reservoir.
 Water from Ralston Reservoir flows through two pipes directly to Arvada's Ralston Water Treatment Plant (RWTP) that treats raw water to produce drinking water.
-See related links for a water supply diagram.
+Download the diagram under "Resources."

 Drinking Water Treatment

+The City has two water treatment plants that process the water supplies to drinking water standards.
+In a normal year, the City treats and delivers over six billion gallons of water using the Arvada and Ralston Water Treatment Plants.
+The Ralston Water Treatment Plant (RWTP) is the main water treatment plant.
+It operates all year long and receives its water from Denver Water Board's Moffat Tunnel System.
+The Arvada Water Treatment (AWTP) is only used for peak flows, normally April - October, and its source of supply is the Arvada/Blunn Reservoir.
 When the water enters the plant, a coagulant is added which allows impurities in the water to clump together forming a floc.
 The water then enters several large chambers where it slowly circulates, allowing the large floc to settle out and is removed from the water.
 The water is then sent through mixed media filter beds consisting of layers of gravel, sand and anthracite for the final cleaning.
 The water is adjusted for proper pH, disinfected, has fluoride added, and is then sent into the distribution system for delivery to our customers.
-See related links for a water treatment diagram.
+Download the diagram under "Resources."